kossiitkgp/docs/community/code-of-conduct.md

 1. Just asking/demanding for a thicker skin won't magically generate a thicker skin.
 2. Not every time humans have the energy and need to change.

-So rather than expecting and introducing toxic culture for developing thicker skin, the subject is requested to just fucking change themselves temporarily/selectively.
+So rather than expecting and introducing toxic culture for developing thicker skin, the subject is requested to change themselves temporarily/selectively.
 It might be general or it can be personalized, but change is necessary.

 ## Status Game